arcus/Arcus_Labs_Orientation/data_contribution_2_data.md

 ### manifests/familyid_crosswalk

-- This manifest should be used with trio and cohort.
+- This manifest should be used with trio and cohort omics data.
 A trio will contain three participants, a cohort can contain hundreds.
 This file walks the name for the trio or cohort file with the local_participant_id's included in it.
-- This is also called a PED file in bioinformatics workflows.
+- This is also called a PED or pedigree file in bioinformatics workflows.
+A pedigree is a structured description of the familial relationships between samples, see this [link for more information](https://gatk.broadinstitute.org/hc/en-us/articles/360035531972-PED-Pedigree-format).

 |family_id|individual_id|paternal_id    |maternal_id  |sex          |
 |---------|-------------|---------------|-------------|-------------|